szabgab/code-maven.com/books/docker/src/docker-dockerfile/docker-entrypoint-vs-cmd.md

 # Docker: ENTRYPOINT vs CMD

 {% embed include file="src/examples/curl-runner/Dockerfile" %}

-By default if you run a container based on this image, Docker will execute a command which is a combination of the ENTRYPOING + CMD.
+By default if you run a container based on this image, Docker will execute a command which is a combination of the ENTRYPOINT + CMD.

 However, on the command-line where you call `docker run`, you can provide a replacement for the CMD part.